meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## XIV.
+## XIII.
 Conclusion: From Critique to Construction

 **Reading Wiener in 2025** is to recognize that his warnings are no longer speculative ethics, but a design problem.
 The cybernetic age is now fully realized, defined by systems of continuous control that privilege efficiency over meaning.